Reducing Training Time in Cross-Silo Federated Learning using Multigraph Topology: Multigraph Topology

 Our method first constructs the multigraph based on an overlay.
 Then we parse this multigraph into multiple states that may have isolated nodes.
-Note that, our method does not choose isolated nodes randomly, but relies on the delay time.
-In our design, each isolated node has a long delay time in a current communication round.
-However, in the next round, its delay time will be updated using Eq.~\ref{eq:delay}, and therefore it can become a normal node.
-This strategy allows us to reduce the waiting time with isolated nodes, while ensuring that isolated nodes can become normal nodes and contribute to the training in the next communication round.
+Note that, we do not choose isolated nodes randomly, but rely on the delay time.
+In practice, we observe that \textit{node with long delay time is the main reason for increasing the training time} since other nodes have to wait for it.
+Therefore, we want long delay nodes to become isolated nodes, and skip the model aggregation step on them.
+In the next communication round, the delay time of the isolated node will be updated using Eq.~\ref{eq:delay}, therefore it can become a normal node.
+This strategy allows us to reduce the waiting time in isolated nodes while ensuring that isolated nodes can become normal nodes and contribute to the training after a number of communication rounds.